SpaceXpanse/SpeXID/doc/auth.md

 # Signer Authentication

-In this document, we describe the protocol for **authentication with a Xid signer address** in detail.
-This protocol enables users to prove that they control a signer key for some XAYA name, so that services that use Xid for user authentication can allow them to log in or perform other actions on behalf of the XAYA name.
+In this document, we describe the protocol for **authentication with a SpeXID signer address** in detail.
+This protocol enables users to prove that they control a signer key for some SpaceXpanse name, so that services that use SpeXID for user authentication can allow them to log in or perform other actions on behalf of the SpaceXpanse name.

-The authentication protocol described here is implemented directly in Xid, which exposes [RPC methods](rpc.md) for verifying credentials and constructing them for keys the user owns.
-This makes it very easy to support Xid authentication in third-party projects.
-But if necessary, external applications can of course also implement the authentication protocol on their own (e.g. if private keys are managed outside of a Xaya Core wallet).
+The authentication protocol described here is implemented directly in SpeXID, which exposes [RPC methods](rpc.md) for verifying credentials and constructing them for keys the user owns.
+This makes it very easy to support SpeXID authentication in third-party projects.
+But if necessary, external applications can of course also implement the authentication protocol on their own (e.g. if private keys are managed outside of a SpaceXpanse Core wallet).

 ## Overview

-Authentication for Xid works through a **username** and a **password**.
+Authentication for SpeXID works through a **username** and a **password**.
 This makes it easy to fit into the typical workflow and existing applications.
-The username is simply the XAYA name (without the `p/` namespace prefix).
+The username is simply the SpaceXpanse name (without the `p/` namespace prefix).
 The password is a [special data structure](#password) which contains some metadata and, mainly, a *message [signed](#signature) with one of the name's signer addresses*.